wovo/torsor/readme.md

 (as measured in some unit, let's assume seconds).
 There are two subtly distinct notions of time:

-- a duration (hwo long somehing took)
+- a duration (how long somehing took)
 - a moment in time (when something happened)

 It makes sense to add two durations
 (10 seconds + 5 seconds = 15 seconds) but it makes no sense
 to add two moments, like today and tomorrow, or now and 10 minutes ago.
-Just as adding meters to seconds doesn't make any sense, adding two time moments doesn't make any sense.
+Just like adding meters to seconds doesn't make any sense, adding two time moments doesn't make any sense.
 Subtracting two moments on the other hand does make sense, but the result is a duration, rather than a moment in time.